 Whether you're in the mood to sample local cuisines or you want to attend an annual event, visiting the cities and countryside villages of Spain is still worth it in December.
-From world-famous exhibitions in Barcelona food festivals in Costa del Sol, Christmas lights in Seville to festive events in Madrid, there are still plenty of great things to see and do across the country throughout the month.
+From world-famous exhibitions in Barcelona and food festivals in Costa del Sol, to Christmas lights in Seville and festive events in Madrid, there are still plenty of great things to see and do across the country throughout the month.

 Barcelona's events calendar in December isn't as full as most months since a lot of residents retreat from the cold to spend time with their families, but there's still more going on than elsewhere in Spain.